JonathanBennington/NTFSSecurity/Docs/Examples.md

 # Get-NTFS Orphaned  Access

-Lists all permissions that can no longer be resolved.
-This normally happens if the account is no longer available so the permissions show up as a SID and not as an account name.
+Get a list of all permissions that can no longer be resolved.
+If the account is no longer available, the permissions will show up as SIDs rather than account names.

+    Get-Item F:\backup -Recurse | Get-NTFSOrphanedAccess

 To remove all non-resolvable or orphaned permissions you can use the following line.
 But be very careful with that as maybe the account is not resolvable due to a network problem.

-    dir -Recurse | Get-NTFSOrphanedAccess | Remove-NTFSAccess
+    Get-Item F:\backup -Recurse | Get-NTFSOrphanedAccess | Remove-NTFSAccess

 # Remove- NTFSAccess

 Removes the permission for a certain account.
 As the pipeline is supported it takes also ACEs coming from Get-NTFSAccess or Get-NTFSOrphanedAccess

 # Get-NTFSEffectiveAccess